nanernunes/nodect/README.md

 export { useCounter }
 ```

-Now we can use it any code:
+Now we can use it in any code:

 ```typescript
 /* without functions, components or closures */